ng-alynasser/design-patterns-playground/src/catalog/creational/factory-pattern/README.md

 The factory method pattern separate `Dialog` construction code from the code that actually uses the dialog.
 Therefore it's easier to extend the dialog construction code independently from the rest of the code.
 For example, to add a new dialog type to the app, you'll only need to create a new dialog subclass and override the `createDialog` method in it.

-- **Use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components**
+- **Use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components.**

 Inheritance is probably the easiest way to extend the default behavior of a library or a framework.
 But how would the framework recognize that your subclass should be